anarancio/blockchain_vault/02_Solidity_Examples/simple_fundraising/README.md

 This contract have 2 attributes:

 * Time: the time the collecting phase will be available
-* Goal: the minimum amount to be collected
+* Goal: the minimum amount to be collected in wei

 ## Rules